gummy-bear-search/gbs/README.md

 ## Overview

-Gummy Search is a limited port of Elasticsearch API written in Rust, designed to be compatible with Elasticsearch 6.8.23 API.
+Gummy Bear Search is a limited port of Elasticsearch API written in Rust, designed to be compatible with Elasticsearch 6.8.23 API.
 It provides a RESTful API compatible with Elasticsearch endpoints, making it a drop-in replacement for basic Elasticsearch use cases.

 ## Features